lylesk/Sample_API_Test/README.md

 In your command line, run `npm test`

 ## Notes ##
-These tests are failing because the coordinates returned from the Google API differ from the coordinates passed in
+These tests are failing because the coordinates returned from the Google API differ from the coordinates passed in and I was not able to resolve the issue in time.